fastify/fastify/docs/Request.md

 - `routerMethod` - the method defined for the router that is handling the request
 - `routerPath` - the path pattern defined for the router that is handling the request
 - `is404` - true if request is being handled by 404 handler, false if it is not
+- `connection` - Deprecated, use `socket` instead.
+The underlying connection of the incoming request.
-- `connection` - the underlying connection of the incoming request
+- `socket` - the underlying connection of the incoming request

 ```js
 fastify.post('/:params', options, function (request, reply) {